-Why learn house vocabulary in Spanish?
+Why learn basic household vocabulary in Spanish?

 That’s why, in our online Spanish academy, we always include creative challenges to help you actively incorporate vocabulary.
 And today’s a very special practical challenge!